VCM-project233/MITML/README.md

 ## Learning Modal-Invariant and Temporal-Memory for Video-based Visible-Infrared Person Re-Identification
+This is the official implementation of our [paper](https://openaccess.thecvf.com/content/CVPR2022/papers/Lin_Learning_Modal-Invariant_and_Temporal-Memory_for_Video-Based_Visible-Infrared_Person_Re-Identification_CVPR_2022_paper.pdf) 'Learning Modal-Invariant and Temporal-Memory for Video-based Visible-Infrared Person Re-Identification'.

 ### Usage
 - Usage of this code is free for research purposes only.